KimTholstorf/zerotier-scripts/README.md

 ## joinnetwork
 This script can be used with cloud init or in other senarios where a server/client must automatically join a ZeroTier network.
-The Network ID must be specified to join the specified network.
+The Network ID must be specified to join the network.
 If an API Key is also specified this will be used to autorize the member (i.e getting true access and assigned a ZT IP).
+The script can also just autorize an existing member that have joined but still haven't been autorized by a network admin.

 ***Usage:***
 ```sh